 So on March 13, 1970, at 13 Abovyan Street in Yerevan, Armenia, The Children’s Gallery was opened.
 That fact became an event not only for the city, but also for the whole country (former USSR).
 There was nothing like it in the world.
 Within two weeks nearly 120,000 people visited the exhibition.
 The Children’s gallery very quickly gained a reputation outside of Armenia and today there are 150,000 works on display from more than 110 countries of the world.
 Subsequently, the Children’s Gallery served as a foundation from which the National Center of Aesthetics (NCA) was created and in 1980 the Center became a permanent refuge for Children’s Art and Aesthetical Education.

-Currently functioning within the Center in Yerevan are two departments with various studios: the Department of Fine Arts and the Department of Decorative Applied Arts, two theaters ̶ «Small Theater” and “Metro” theater-studio, as well as folk dance studio and seven year musical school of national instruments.
+Currently functioning within the Center in Yerevan are two department the Department of Fine Arts and Decorative Applied Arts with various studios, two theaters ̶ «Small Theater” and “Metro” theater-studio, as well as folk dance studio and seven year musical school of national instruments.
 Branches outside of Yerevan ̶ in Gyumri, Vanadzor, Meghri, Goris and Sevan were established as well.